danielaparker/jsoncons/README.md

         void assign(basic_json& self, const T val);
     };

-This class template is extensible, you as a user can extend `value_adapter` in the `jsoncons` namespace with your own types.
-You can, for example, extend `value_adapter` to access and modify `json` structures with `boost::gregorian::date values`, and in your code, write
+This class template is extensible, you as a user can extend `json_type_traits` in the `jsoncons` namespace with your own types.
+You can, for example, extend `json_type_traits` to access and modify `json` structures with `boost::gregorian::date values`, and in your code, write

     json deal;
     deal["maturity"] = boost::gregorian::date(2015,1,1);